google/WebFundamentals/src/content/en/fundamentals/performance/prpl-pattern/index.md

 HTTP/2 Push needs to be utilized with care, as it forces data to the browser, even if the file is already in the browser’s local cache or bandwidth is already saturated.
 If done wrong, performance can suffer.
-[Resource hints] might be a good alternative to allow the browser to make smart decisions about the prioritization of these requests.
+[`<link rel="preload">`][Resource hints] might be a good alternative to allow the browser to make smart decisions about the prioritization of these requests.

 ## Conclusion